Some instructors or departments may require you to possess and use a clicker (interactive response system) for participation during classes.

 When using your clicker, you will notice that it flashes different colours.
 The colours have different meanings.

 Your clicker and the receiver in the classroom need to be on the same channel (radio frequency) in order for the receiver to receive your responses.
-The default channel is 41.
+The default channel is 41, each clicker-enabled lecture theatre has a sign at the front of the room indicating what channel its receiver is set to, or are available from our clicker classroom list.
 Your instructors may indicate that you need to use a different channel.
 Channels range from 01 to 82.

 To change the channel on your clicker to a particular frequency, press Go – # – # – Go.
 For example, to set your clicker to the default channel you would press: Go – 4 – 1 – Go.
 If you are on the wrong channel, your clicker will flash orange for eight seconds and then turn red.
 On newer clickers, the "Go" button has been replaced with a button labeled "CH" or "Channel".
 Otherwise, the steps to tune your clicker remain the same.